Category: H

 • 2004, joined the North Carolina band Hazel Creek.

-• Bobby and his wife Cathy operate a Wild Bird Center in a shopping center in Asheville where they sell bird feeders and birdseed.
+• Bobby and his wife Cathy operated a Wild Bird Center in a shopping center in Asheville where they sold bird feeders and birdseed.

 • 2008, fell and broke one of his fingers, requiring surgery.
 Within three months, he was back playing again.
 Made several appearances with Earl Scruggs.